Every financial advisor and wealth manager will present you with a financial plan based on the information you bring to them.

 At Pillar Wealth Management firm, this includes re-running the 1000 stress tests to ensure your financial plan remains on track – according to your updated lifestyle goals and situation: our wealth manager not only provides advice and information but also plans your wealth management according to your needs.

 As a reminder, these eight components of a financial plan must function as a single unit, not in isolation.
 Hopefully, you’re starting to perceive the depth behind this approach.

 What you don’t need in your plan are:

-Your plan is based around your lifestyle goals, and how your money can help you achieve them.
+Your plan is based on your lifestyle goals and how your money can help you achieve them.
 Using the stress-tested historically-backed approach, you have that security baked into the plan regardless of how your specific performance looks.

 Your performance matters – it’s how we achieve the plan.
 But the performance itself is not the plan.

 If you want a financial plan created for you based on these eight foundational components, personalized for your specific situation, start a conversation with Pillar today.